The Story of the Carmel Music Society

 In 1935, Carmel Music Society was the co-sponsor of the first Carmel Bach Festival.

-Musician and author David Gordon has recently published a major biography of the Denny-Watrous partnership.
+In 2014, musician and author David Gordon published a major biography of the Denny-Watrous partnership.
 The 400-page book covers a century of history and contains nearly 300 vintage illustrations.
 Follow this link for more information.

-By purchasing a subscription to our season of five concerts, you can help us ensure the future of our fine musical tradition.
+By subscribing to our season of five concerts, you can help us ensure the future of our fine musical tradition.

 If you are a Carmel visitor, single tickets are available for any concert.
 Call the office for details at 831.625.9938.